 Adjunct Faculty, Online

 Monique Long lives and works in New York City as an independent curator of contemporary art and arts writer.
 She has organized exhibitions at the Museum of Arts and Design, the United Nations Headquarters and The Studio Museum in Harlem and is the recipient of multiple writing and curatorial awards.
 A frequent contributor to print and online arts publications, her articles often focus on the work of makers and cultural producers of color.
-Her current traveling exhibition, Elegies: Still Lifes in Contemporary Art, (San Francisco, California and Savannah, Georgia) is on view at Telfair Museums, Jepson Center through February 2023.
+Her recent traveling exhibition, Elegies: Still Lifes in Contemporary Art, (San Francisco, California and Savannah, Georgia) was on view at Telfair Museums, Jepson Center.
 Long holds an MA in American Studies from Columbia University, with a specialization in post-war contemporary art and African American studies.Read More

 Week 1: Discuss the definitions, techniques, and processes of contemporary art.

 Week 2: Examine the role of the artist and the audience, as well as key venues in the contemporary art market.

 Week 3: Explore social politics and theories relating to gender and sexuality.